 Print

-Soft, tender bliss balls with a deliciously tangy and slightly sweet apricot orange flavor.
+These soft, tender balls have a deliciously tangy and slightly sweet apricot orange flavor.
 Takes only a few ingredients and a few minutes to make!

 Ingredients